bbazwalt/chat-app/README.md

 • Tech Stack: JavaScript, React, Tailwind CSS, Firebase & Vercel.

 •	Implemented real-time chat functionalities such as text & image chat with timestamps which can improve user engagement, satisfaction, collaboration & productivity up to 20%, user search & profile picture.

+•	Utilized external API endpoints such as Firebase Cloud Authentication, Storage & Firestore Database to facilitate login & signup, image storage & chat data management, which can improve security, maintainability up to 20%.
 Deployed the application on Vercel.

-• Utilized external API endpoints such as Firebase Authentication, Storage & Firestore Database to facilitate Login & Signup processes, image storage & chat data management, which can improve security, maintainability up to 20%.

 ## Login Page: